testspace-com/demo/specs/account/Logout.md

 ---
 testspace:
-title: Log out
+title: Logout
-description: Checks the sequence of logging out of the system.
+description: Checks the sequence of logs from the staging server.
 ---

 {% if page %} {% assign spec = page %} {% endif %}